EziOzoani/Quantum_ML/README.md

    - Grovers ✔️

    - QSVM ✔️
-   -  To:DO --> link SWAP gate in Implementation to diagram
+   -  To:DO --> link SWAP gate in Implementation to diagram in State of art

 Data Encoding